-Q&A with Grainne Dooley - VFX supervisor
+Q&A with Grainne Dooley - On-set VFX Data Wrangler

 We spoke with Dooley about her use of Setellite and the challenges of collecting and managing onset VFX data in an organized and effective way.

 S: Where are you based?